philipp-spiess/react-recomponent/README.md

 ### Side Effects

-We‘ve already heard that ReComponent comes with four different types of [effects](https://github.com/philipp-spiess/react-recomponent#effects).
-This is necessary to affectively handling side effects by keeping your reducer pure (given the same state and action, it will always return the same effects).
+We‘ve already said that ReComponent comes with four different types of [effects](https://github.com/philipp-spiess/react-recomponent#effects).
+This is necessary to effectively handle side effects by keeping your reducer pure – given the same state and action, it will always return the same effects.

-The following example will demonstrate the four different types of effects and shows you how to use them:
+The following example will demonstrate the four different types of effects and show you how to use them:

 ```js
 import React from "react";